MicrosoftDocs/windows-dev-docs/windows-apps-src/style/acrylic.md

 ## Acrylic theme resources
 You can easily apply acrylic to your app’s surfaces using the new XAML AcrylicBrush or predefined AcrylicBrush theme resources.
 First, you’ll need to decide whether to use in-app or background acrylic.
 Be sure to review common app patterns described earlier in this article for recommendations.

 We’ve created a collection of brush theme resources for both background and in-app acrylic types that respect the app’s theme and fall back to solid colors as needed.
-Resources named *Acrylic\*WindowBrush* represent background acrylic, while *Acrylic\*ElementBrush* refers to in-app acrylic.
+Resources named *AcrylicWindow* represent background acrylic, while *AcrylicElement* refers to in-app acrylic.

 <table>
     <tr>